aminhakimsazali/AI_Game/README.md

 | Muhamamd Akif Farhan| 17080476/2 |WID170029
 | Fedelic Mordecai Makain| 17123777/2 |WID170014

-# Big size video cant be uploaded on the Github.
-Hence, we include the vidoe link in the assignment README section.
+# Big size video cannot be upload on the Github.
+Hence, we include the video link in the assignment README section.